 Welcome to Anatomy and Physiology I. My name is Noel Ways.
 I am a biologist by training, and for over 30 years, I have had the privilege to teach both A&P I and A&P II hundreds of times.
 Oddly, the content never gets old.
-The material is the same, but what breathes life into the classroom every semester is the student.
+The material is the same, but what breathes life into a semester are the students.
 We work together, and we learn together.
 As you begin your journey into this segment of your academic career, I am here to help guide and encourage you to be the best you can be.
 Welcome to the class.